Last update: June 10th, 2021 at 03:05 pm

 I am never going to be a good camper.
 For the sake of my children, however, I have tried — 3 times, actually.
 The thing I can’t get over, is the fact that a good night’s sleep seems to elude me.
 I will also admit to a need for certain creature comforts while on holiday, such as plentiful hot water, nice toiletries, good coffee, and a decent chair to sit in.

 About The Vintages Trailer Resort

-With 31 lovingly restored vintage trailers (Airstreams, Westwoods, Neutrons, Shastas and more), The Vintages provides an upscale trailer park experience.
+With 34 thoughtfully restored vintage trailers (Airstreams, Westwoods, Neutrons, Shastas and more), The Vintages in Dayton, Oregon provides a very upscale trailer park experience.
 The well equipped and whimsically decorated units include such luxury touches as L’Occitane toiletries, plush terry robes and slippers, locally sourced coffee, high quality linens, cruiser bikes and more.

-What Makes The Vintages Special?
+What Makes The Vintages Trailer Resort Special?

 Where is this Oregon Trailer Park for Glampers?

 The Vintages is conveniently located in the heart of Oregon Wine Country between McMinnville and Dundee, making it a great base from which to do some wine tasting.
 During our stay, we enjoyed some delicious sips at Argyle Winery’s gorgeous new tasting room in nearby McMinnville.

 Confession: Wine tastings are excruciatingly boring for kids, so after we had exhausted all the books and games in our bag of tricks, we allowed our kids to play video games on their person devices.
 Please don’t judge — we are from Canada and many of these gorgeous wines are not easily found in our homeland.